 The salads here are also excellent, with flavorfully seasoned dishes like the mujudarra shown above.
 Sandwiches– like the popular Avocado Sandwich made with shiitake bacon, red pepper, greens, and tahini– can also be made gluten-free.

 It may go without saying that B52 is also the best vegan restaurant in Pittsburgh.
 And it’s certainly a delicious option for those who generally avoid animal protein!

 Pastoli’s Pizza, Pasta, & Paisans

 Visiting PGH for the first time?
-Read our Perfect Little Pittsburgh Travel Guide.
+Read our Perfect Pittsburgh Travel Guide.

-Also, this insanely delicious Gluten-Free Vegan Olive Oil Quick Bread might just be the best thing we’ve ever made.
-(That, and these delicious Gluten-Free Peanut Butter Brownies.
+Related: Our recipe for Gluten-Free Vegan Olive Oil Quick Bread might just be the best thing we’ve ever made.
+(That, and our signature Gluten-Free Peanut Butter Brownies.
 Both of these recipes are keepers, even if you aren’t gluten-free!)